Sweden's soccer fans to be advised against wearing national team clothing on trips abroad

 Fredman said he hadn’t received any such advice from Belgian authorities before Monday’s match.

-Sweden’s National Sports Confederation, a body which oversees the various sports associations in the country, published Tuesday a list of what it called “preventative measures” that should be taken by those traveling abroad for sporting events.
+Sweden’s National Sports Confederation, a body which oversees the various sports associations in the country, on Tuesday published a list of “preventative measures” for fans traveling abroad for sporting events.

 Among them was the “extent one should be exposed to Swedish paraphernalia.”

-Sweden's players returned to their clubs Tuesday after taking an overnight flight from Brussels following the suspension of their match against Belgium at halftime, by which time news had filtered through about the shootings.
+Sweden's players returned to their clubs Tuesday after taking an overnight flight following the suspension of their match against Belgium at halftime, by which time news had filtered through about the shootings.

-The Sweden squad went directly to the airport once they were allowed to leave the stadium, which was locked down for 2½ hours for security reasons before officials began an evacuation process around midnight.
+The Sweden squad went directly to the airport once they were allowed to leave the stadium, which was locked down for 2½ hours before officials began an evacuation process around midnight.

 The last of the Swedish supporters — totaling about 650, according to the Swedish soccer federation — left the stadium at about 4 a.m. under police surveillance, along with some staff from the federation.